aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 *Part of a response, showing how likely it is that food outlets will get a higher, ‘compliant’ score*

 This technology was first described on a government platform to list algorithms that are used in the public sector: the [Algorithmic Transparency Recording Standard](https://www.gov.uk/government/publications/algorithmic-transparency-template).
 This pilot platform was launched in late 2021 by two government offices that work on data.

-The details of just [six algorithms](https://www.gov.uk/government/collections/algorithmic-transparency-reports) were published the following year but since October 2022, nothing.
+The details of just [six algorithms](https://www.gov.uk/government/collections/algorithmic-transparency-reports) were published the following year and after a quiet 2023, publication resumed early this year with the details of an algorithm developed for the Cabinet Office.

-When asked, the Department for Digital, Culture, Media & Sport said it intends “to update the list soon”.

 **Methodology**

+The Transparency Recording Standard makes [an outline of the technology](https://www.gov.uk/government/publications/food-standards-agency-food-hygiene-rating-scheme-ai/food-standards-agency-food-hygiene-rating-scheme-ai) available.

+I was given, after an FOI request, an outline of the variables used in building the technology and the code used to build the computer model.

+A second FOI request returned two pieces of documentation: a user manual and an ethical AI framework.

+The government platform was brought to my attention by a talk at Open Data Camp 2023 in Wolverhampton.